rcalixte/wayland-book/src/seat/pointer.md

 The `serial` here has to come from the `enter` event.
 The `hotspot_x` and `hotspot_y` arguments specify the cursor-surface-local coordinates of the "hotspot", or the effective position of the pointer within the cursor image (e.g. at the tip of an arrow).
-You'll also note that the surface can be null &mdash; use this to remove the cursor image entirely.
+Note also that the surface can be null &mdash;
+use this to hide the cursor entirely.

 If you're looking for a good source of cursor images, libwayland ships with a separate `wayland-cursor` library, which can load X cursor themes from disk and